Oh sing to the LORD a new song;

 Our approach to music combines elements of both traditional worship services with those of more modern ones.
-Each week the musical aspect of our worship is supported by both an active choir and a worship team.
 We employ traditional Western instrumentation (of piano and organ) as well as that of a modern band (guitars, drums, etc.).
-We sing hymns, praise choruses, and modern worship songs.
-We've found that, generally speaking*, the music of the older and younger generations are equally useful for the purposes of worshipping our amazing God together.
+We sing hymns, praise choruses, and modern worship songs, and do so using both a vocal choir and a worship band.
+We’ve found that, generally speaking*, the music of the older and younger generations are equally useful for the purposes of worshiping our amazing God together!

 The Worship Team is always looking for additional persons who have a heart for worship via the musical arts and the talent, willingness, and commitment to serve God and the local church in this fashion.
-So how do you join the team?
-We do not at this time schedule formal, open auditions.
-Rather, we encourage musicians interested in serving on this team to do three things, in this order:
+In addition to musicians, this ministry relies on the efforts of technicians capable of operating sound, lighting, and visual display systems.

 The following describes how we might route musicians who fall into particular broad categories of talent and interest:

 Other Instrumentalists.
 If you play an instrument not commonly employed in the worship services at Providence, you’re still encouraged to serve God with those talents, but yours will require a more individualized approach.
 If you think your instrument can “fit in” with the worship band, you will be asked to demonstrate this by making an audio recording of yourself playing your instrument along with the original recordings of some popular worship songs we use at Providence.
-If your instrument is simply a poor fit for the worship band, that’s okay – there are other musical moments throughout our services (the prelude, offertory, musical specials, etc.) which offer opportunities for service.
+If your instrument is simply a poor fit for the worship band, that’s okay – there are other music-supported moments throughout our services which offer opportunities for service.
 Initiate a dialogue with the Worship Leader about your interests.

 Children.
 We wish to actively train musicians to use their talents in service to God – age is irrelevant.
 So if your child has expressed an interest in serving in this fashion, that’s wonderful!
 If your child is a middle- or high-schooler, consider contacting the Student Minister or Youth Worship Leader about participating in the Youth Worship Band.
 Younger children who are developing a musical talent should contact the Worship Leader or Children’s Ministry leadership to discuss ways in which their talents might be used in a regular worship service.
-(Parents: we understand the pride you feel when your children are serving the Lord with the talents He has given them, but please be discreet if you choose to takes photos or videos during worship services – we want the focus to remain on God.)
+Additionally, we have for years offered the Young Musicians JAM Series during the summer, which is a great chance for young musicians with established talent to begin playing music with others in a fun and low-stress environment.

 * While the songs we select for use in our services are reviewed for their theological integrity, efficacy, and relatability in our specific local church context, our use of those songs does not imply endorsement of everything associated with the songwriters, publishing organizations, or related churches.